bogatinovskijasmin/bogatinovskijasmin/_posts/_2020-12-18-Representation-learning.md

 More details can be found: http://www.cs.utexas.edu/~inderjit/public_papers/HLA_SVD.pdf

-If the matrix is Hermmitian (complex matrix X is equal to its conjucate transponse), there are more efficient methods that can be used to calculate the decomposition.
+If the matrix is Hermmitian (complex matrix X is equal to its conjugate transpose), there are more efficient methods that can be used to calculate the decomposition.
 Similar optimizations can be made for different constraints on the matrix form.

-**Note**: Numpy implementaiton of SVD additionaly performs sorting operation to make the eigenvalues from descending to ascending order.
+**Note**: Numpy implementation of SVD (a wrapper around Fortran's LAPACK) additionally performs sorting operation to make the eigenvalues from descending to ascending order.

 ____________________________________________________
 ##### Few notes on LAPACK